hypersonic-laboratories/deploy-world/README.md

 ```

-## Folder Structure
+## Recommended Repository Structure

-Since this action uploads a world to depot, it should be structured as follows:
+Since this Action uploads your world to HELIX, we recommend structuring your repository as follows:

 ```